Is this your child's symptom?

 - Influenza virus causes a bad cold with more fever and muscle aches.

 - Colds are not serious.
-With a cold, about 5 and 10% of children develop a complication.
+With a cold, about 5 and 10% of children develop another health problem.
 Most often, this is an ear or sinus infection.
 These are caused by a bacteria.

 Colds: Normal Viral Symptoms

 - Colds can cause a runny nose, sore throat, hoarse voice, a cough or croup.
 They can also cause stuffiness of the nose, sinus or ear.
 Red watery eyes can also occur.
 Colds are the most common reason for calls to the doctor.
 This is because of all the symptoms that occur with colds.

 - Cold symptoms are also the number one reason for office and ER visits.
 Hopefully, this information will save you time and money.
 It can help you to avoid some needless trips to the doctor.
 The cold symptoms listed below are normal.
 These children don't need to be seen: